ryanhulke/Agent-Zero/server/lib/readme.md

 ## Lib

-this is the JSON for all of the functions that the model will have access to
+these are the JSON objects for all of the functions that the model will have access to call